How to Shrink a Partition in Windows operating system

 3. Now a window will appear in which insert the size to be shrink to create new volume Type the size in MB.
-As I have typed 1024to create the disk of 10GB.
+As I have typed 1024 to create the disk of 10GB.
 And then select shrink.

 After that, a new unallocated space will be shown which is used to create a new volume.

 When shrink volume the primary partition will be shown as unallocated space and the logical drive as free space.
-And the unallocated space can’t be used to create new logical drive or vice versa with free space to create new primary drive.
+And the unallocated space can’t be used to create new logical drive or vice versa with free space to create a new primary drive.

 Now to create new drive follow these steps:-

-- right click on the unallocated space and free space for the logical drive and select the new simple volume.
+- right-click on the unallocated space and free space for the logical drive and select the new simple volume.

-- a new window will appear in which click next then in next window type the size and then click next.
+- a new window will appear in which click next then in next window type the size and then click Next.